lucas-mior/meta_regex/README.md

 ## Overview of the available matchers
 - BTNFA
-  * The only one that supports backreferences
+  * The only one that supports backreferences.
   * Vulnerable to the problem described [here](https://swtch.com/~rsc/regexp/regexp1.html).
-  * In general, slower than the others (except Tagged NFA)
+  * In general, slower than the others (except Tagged NFA).
 - Static DFA
-  * Tends to bloat the binary
+  * Tends to bloat the binary.
-  * Does not support group extraction
+  * Does not support group extraction.
   * The pre processor only creates it if it does not exceed specified limits.
     This is done for 2 reaons: first, to not generate huge binaries.
 Second, to improve cache locality.
 Lazy DFA is better if you need complicated regular expressions with many possible states.
+I still have not come up with a good heuristic for this.
+By default, the runtime matcher will always choose static DFA over the lazy DFA, if it is available.
+So ultimately the pre processor is defining which regular expressions are worth compiling or not.
 - Lazy DFA
-  * Does not support group extraction
+  * Does not support group extraction.
 - Tagged DFA
   * The only one that supports group extraction besides BTNFA.
-  * All the considerations about binary size and cache locality apply here as well.
+  * All the considerations made on the static DFA item about binary size and cache locality apply here as well.
 - Tagged NFA
   * This is ~almost~ always slower than all the others, never use it.